Liam-Daly-Smith2/Eetazeebindustries12/README.md

 - 👋 Hi, I’m @Eetazeebindustries12
-- 👀 I’m interested in Renewable energy modeling
+- 👀 I’m interested in Renewable energy and simulation
-- 🌱 I’m currently learning physics and data science :)
+- 🌱 I’m currently learning scientific computing and simulation
-- 💞️ I’m looking to collaborate on wind turbine modeling
+- 💞️ I’m looking to collaborate on cool projects
-- 📫 How to reach me ldalysmi@bates.edu
+- 📫 How to reach me ldalysmith241@gmail.com

 <!---
 Eetazeebindustries12/Eetazeebindustries12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.